MunzT/ETFuse/README.md

 ### Videos

 Video data should preferably be without eye tracking data.
-For Tobii Studio, video files can be exported without any fixations/raw data visible on the stimulus.
+For Tobii Studio, video files can be exported without any fixations/raw data visible on the stimulus (fixation/raw data overlay can be disabled in the overlay settings; we exported videos using the Microsoft Video 1 video codec).
 When Using Tobii Pro Lab, the original .mp4 files of the project located in the folder `Media` have to be used (as it is not possible to disable visibility of gaze information when exporting a video with the software).